 The student selects a dissertation advisor (a category P faculty in the German graduate program), who also serves as chair of the committee, and at least two other committee members from the graduate faculty (category P) who are suggested by the student and approved by the DGS.
+The student downloads and completes the Selection of Dissertation Committee form, which can be found on the Academic Program Coordinator's webpage, and emails it with all required signatures to the DGS (cc: Academic Program Coordinator.)

 Changes to the committee must be approved by the DGS.